voxpupuli/puppet-icinga2/README.md

 * `false` Disable SSL (default)

 ##### `ssl_ca_cert`
 CA certificate to validate the remote host.
 Only valid if ssl is set to `custom`.
-Default is `undef`
+Defaults to `undef`

 ##### `ssl_cert`
 Host certificate to present to the remote host for mutual verification.
 Only valid if ssl is set to 'custom'.
-Default is `undef`
+Defaults to `undef`

 ##### `ssl_key`
 Host key to accompany the ssl_cert.
 Only valid if ssl is set to `custom`.
-Default is `undef`
+Defaults to `undef`

 ##### `host_measurement`
 The value of this is used for the measurement setting in host_template.
-Default is  `$host.check_command$`
+Defaults to  `$host.check_command$`

 ##### `host_tags`
 Tags defined in this hash will be set in the host_template.